Coulomb gases under constraint: some theoretical and numerical results: A general conditioning framework

 where the interior is taken with respect to the $p$-Wasserstein topology.
 Then the set of minimizers

 is a non-empty closed subset of~$B$.
 Moreover, if $X_n\sim P_n$ is as in~\eqref{eq:Pn}, and if $Y_n=(Y_{n,1},\hdots, Y_{n,n})$ is such that

 then almost surely it holds

-regardless of the way we define the random variables~$Y_n$ on the same probability space. \end{theorem}
+regardless of the way we define the random variables~$Y_n$ on the same probability space. \end{corollary}

-The proof of Theorem~\ref{theo:Gibbs}, which can be found in Appendix~\ref{sec:proofLDP}, is an instance of the Gibbs conditioning principle of Proposition~\ref{prop:Gibbs}: the conditioned empirical measure concentrates almost surely on a minimizer of~$\cE$ over~$B$.
+The proof of Corollary~\ref{co:Gibbs}, which can be found in Appendix~\ref{sec:proofLDP}, is an instance of the Gibbs conditioning principle of Theorem~\ref{th:Gibbs}: the conditioned empirical measure concentrates almost surely on a minimizer of~$\cE$ over~$B$.

 Next, rather than aiming at the greatest generality, we consider the case of linear and quadratic statistics constraints, for which $I$-continuity can be proved and the resulting equilibrium measure can be identified in terms of a modified version of~\eqref{eq:poteq}.